jyeager123/Bellabeat/README.md

 |Friday |	64	|
 |Sunday	| 57	|

-As we can see, the woman surveyed tend to prefer to workout during the weekdays compared to that of the weekend.
+As we can see, the woman surveyed prefer to work out during the weekdays compared to that of the weekend.

-Now that we have the most popular days to workout on, I wanted to find what time of day the woman prefere to workout.
+Now that we have the most popular days to exercise, I wanted to find what time of day they like to work out.
 ```
 ---Finds the most popular time of day to workout---
 SELECT EXTRACT(HOUR FROM ActivityHour) AS hour_of_day,